jcu-eresearch/nginx-custom-build/README.rst

 #.
 Enjoy your new RPMs, available in the current directory.

-If you're not into Vagrant, then you can manually run https://github.com/jcu-eresearch/nginx-custom-build/blob/master/nginx-build.sh on your own EL 6 machine, ensuring that you have the ``*.patch`` files from this repository in your ``~/rpmbuild/SPECS`` directory.
+If you're not into Vagrant, then you can manually run https://github.com/jcu-eresearch/nginx-custom-build/blob/master/nginx-build.sh on your own EL 6 machine.
+The script will automatically clone the latest patches from this GitHub repository.

 This Vagrant configuration will always build the **latest stable** version of Nginx.